SanjulaDeshan/SanjulaDeshan/README.md

 ### What I currently Do

-- 🔭 I’m currently studing at @University Of Moratuwa
+- 🔭 I’m currently studying at @University Of Moratuwa
 - :computer: Most used line of code `git commit -m "Initial Commit"`
 - 🤔 I’m looking for help with some project ideas.
 - 📫 How to reach me: sanjuladeshan802@gmail.com.